n-of-one/attack_vector_2/website/docs/docs/About.md

 # Open source

-Attack Vector 2 is open source and free to use.
+Attack Vector 2 is open source and free to use under the MIT license.
 The source code is available at [https://github.com/n-of-one/attack_vector_2](https://github.com/n-of-one/attack_vector_2).
-If you want to know more, have found a [bug](https://github.com/n-of-one/attack_vector_2/issues), or want help to use it in your event, please visit the github page.
-See the [Organizer's section](Organizers/For%20organizers) for more details on how to run it.
+If you want to know more, have found a [bug](https://github.com/n-of-one/attack_vector_2/issues), or want help to use it in your event, please visit the Github page.

 # Attribution